 Yes, vertigo can be caused by stroke.

 Cerebellar or brain stem hemorrhage or an ischemic stroke may cause intense vertigo accompanied by nausea and vomiting.
+This may be clinically indistinguishable from vestibular neuritis.

 Computed tomography (CT) of the brain or MRI Magnetic resonance imaging) are necessary for diagnosis.